Frequently Asked Questions About POIs

 A: The category "Other" will show up in your ZDOS if any POI lands outside a region.
 Every POI should be included in a region.
 If you see an "other" category, you may need to review your regions to ensure that your entire destination boundary is included in a region.

-Q: Can I have a short-term rental be added in as a POI?
+Q: Can I have a short-term rental as a POI?

 A: You cannot turn a short-term rental into a POI because it is considered a private residence.
 You can track information on your short-term rentals through any short-term rental lodging connections you bring in.

 Have additional questions that aren't covered here?
-Reach out to your implementation specialist or send us a message!
+Send us a message!